FletchMcKee/liquid/README.md

   tint = Color.White.copy(alpha = 0.2f)
   // Defaults to 1f
   saturation = 1.5f
+  // Defaults to 0f
+  dispersion = 0.25f
 }
 ```

 #### Frost

-The frost parameter blurs the background contents resulting in a frost-like effect.
+Blurs the background contents resulting in a frost-like effect.
 You can also apply this effect while setting `refraction` or `curve` to 0f if you only want a blur effect.
 Any value below 0.dp is ignored.

 This property is no-op on Android 11 and lower.